playht/playht-nodejs-sdk/README.md

 ---

-The PlayHT SDK provides easy to use methods that wrap the [PlayHT API](https://docs.play.ht/reference/api-getting-started).
+The PlayHT SDK provides easy to use methods to wrap the [PlayHT API](https://docs.play.ht/reference/api-getting-started).

 # Installation